PSC register requirements

 What’s more, persons with significant control can have their voting rights removed, if they don’t comply with the company’s request for information.

-Now, all UK directors must be natural persons.
+All UK directors must be natural persons.
 No UK Company may appoint corporate directors.
 Hence it will be easier to identify who actually runs the company.
 All existing corporate directors will automatically cease to be directors one year after this measure comes into effect.

 Directors duties apply to shadow directors